ysyk2021/integrating-ai-into-business-processes-from-procurement-to-production/src/chapter-2-1.md

-# What is AI and How Does It Work?

 Artificial intelligence (AI) has become a buzzword in recent years, with its potential to transform various industries, including business.
 In this chapter, we will explore what AI is and how it works.